Aketirani/audio-mnist/readme.md

-# Gender Recognition By Voice Analysis
+# Utilizing XGBoost In Voice Gender Classification
 This project focuses on leveraging acoustic features extracted from voice recordings to predict the gender of the speaker.
 Utilizing a large dataset and the XGBoost machine learning library, the project aims to develop a robust model for gender classification.

 ### Project Overview